 A little more than an hour into our day’s drive, we arrive at the state capital of Texas.

-Austin’s population is nearing 1 million, making it the 11th most populous city in the country as well as the 4th most populated in Texas.
+Austin’s population is now slightly less than 1 million, making it the 10th most populous city in the country as well as the 4th most populated in Texas.
 It’s also the second most populous state capital, behind only Phoenix.

 For hundreds of years, the Tonkawa, Comanche and Lipan tribes lived in this region before the first Spanish explorations in the 1700s.
 The initial European American pioneers arrived in the 1830s and settled along the rivers and lakes.

 The settlement, then called Waterloo, replaced Houston as the capital of the Republic of Texas in 1839.
 The city was subsequently renamed after Stephen F. Austin, the man considered the “father of Texas.”

 Unlike a lot of Texas towns, Austin’s growth in the 1800s centered on government jobs due to the state Capitol as well as education jobs because of the University of Texas at Austin, which was founded in 1883.

 The Houston and Texas Central Railway arrival in 1871 made Austin the westernmost railroad terminus in Texas at the time, boosting the community status as a trade center.
 The Texas oil boom from 1880 to 1920, however, mostly bypassed Austin.

 The city made it through the 1930s depression by relying on its education and government jobs.
 It also received more federal funding for municipal construction projects than any other Texas city that decade.

 In the 1950s, Austin began the slow transition to a more high-tech economy.
 The city is now home to 7,000 technology companies, employing about 170,000 people, approximately 16 percent of the city’s workforce.
 That has earned Austin the nickname “Silicon Hills.”